Members

 Undegraduate students

-Colleen Ahern - Ph.D. student at UC Santa Barbara
+Colleen Ahern - PhD student at UC Santa Barbara

 Victoria Morris - Master's student at Brandeis University